 ha ha... the Leprechaun from the Leprechaun Movies.
 Hes a little bastard!

+Here for your viewing enjoyment is my 20th animated music video!!!
+This one is for The Lovely Sparrows song 'Take Care'.
 The song is actually a cover of a Yo La Tengo song, which was itself a cover of a Big Star song.
 Very interesting life this song has had.

+There is just so much to look forward to with Cinema in 2010.
 Been looking forward to this since the ending of the first Iron Man.
 This is a random pirated version from a theater and looking forward to replacing it with the official trailer very soon.
 They just have the perfect person to play Iron Man, Robert Downey Jr. I'll let the preview explain everything also the other starring roles to hit the screen.

 Looking forward to seeing this since it's one of my childhood hero's and directed by Guy Richie.
 I read the stories when I was little.
 It seems to have a dark and edgy type of tone.
 Looking forward to seeing this

+I remember watching the original version and thinking wow this is something to really watch and press rewind on the remote again, again and again.
+I have a bad habit of doing that anyways.
 This remake is somewhat promising and curious to see if they go the whole Micheal Bay route or have some storyline to follow up.
 Either way I'm looking forward to seeing this in the theater.

 It has a pretty awesome cast and Danny Elfman is producing the soundtrack for the film.
 I really hope they do this remake justice.
 Please don't suck.
 The music in the trailer makes me hesitant though....